4 September 2019. Majnu Ka Tila (Tibetan refugee colony), New Delhi

-The small restaurant still had the ambiance of a shady mob club even with the modern clientele.
+The small restaurant still had the ambience of a shady mob club even with the modern clientele.
 He remembered his visits in the 90s when the crowd was a bit older, rough and usually drunk.
 Lot had changed in two decades, yet few things remained the same.
 Most of the new customers wore stylish clothes, talked in fake accents and seemed to be college students out trying to impress people of other sex or perhaps of the same.
-Their expensive haircuts, overly strong deodorants sprayed liberally, glow of mobile phones and flashy accessories were a far cry from crewcuts, sour faces, loud guffaws and smell of illegal liquor that he remembered from the 90s.
+Their expensive haircuts, strong perfumes, glow of mobile phones and flashy accessories were a far cry from crewcuts, sour faces, loud guffaws and the smell of illegal liquor that he remembered from the 90s.
 On the other hand, furniture, most of the staff, lighting and even the menu had not changed much.

-Som cleaned his shoes on doormat and nodded to Namdol manning the counter.
+Som cleaned his shoes on the doormat and nodded to Namdol manning the counter.
 Both men knew each other for decades.
-“How’re you doing Namdol ?
-Wife treating you fine ?”
+“How’re you doing Namdol?
+Wife treating you fine?”

 “You know, same old work, family routine.”

 “Yeah, you’re getting too old for this place.
 As you can see, it’s for young college kids now.
 It’s supposed to be better than the mob of ruffians that you trained.
 But I’d rather have them any day than this instagram crowd.”

 “Maybe you should start selling illegal liquor and drugs again.”